-You can set up HWCONFIG to have the following appear as errors when they occur.
+You can set up HWCONFIG to have the following errors appear as warnings when they occur.
+Otherwise, when an error occurs, only an error message appears.

-The following errors are specified as warnings to ensure the CPU module can still run even when the warnings are triggered by its AIO modules.
-You can set up HWCONFIG to have the following first 3 error codes appear as errors when they occur.
+The following errors are specified as warnings to ensure that the CPU module can still run even when the warnings are triggered by its AIO modules.
+The following first 3 error codes are set as warnings by default in HWCONFIG; CPU must STOP running immediately when the first 3 errors occur.